jmb1993/rockpaperscissors/w05/d01/ASSIGNMENT/database_design_homework.md

 ![Commander Data](http://p4borg.net/startrek/data/tng/tngdatadmg-800x600.jpg)
-# Database Design Challenges – Model Your Favorite Apps
+# Practice Database Design

 ## Introduction

-Challenge yourself to analyze an existing application and try to understand the models and relationships behind it.
-Not every web application uses a SQL database, but it's great to practice data modeling, regardless.
+To practice modeling databases, you'll be tasked with drawing ERDs for a handful of hypothetical applications.
+Think about what models you would need and what tables you'd create, including the associated attributes and how they would related to other tables.

+Over the next 55 minutes, break into groups of three and work together to draw out diagrams for one of the apps below.
+You'll be drawing on the wall, so snap photos of the drawings when you've finished for safe keeping.

+In the last 20 minutes of class, we'll ask for volunteers (or pick some participants) to walk us through your thinking & explain your decisions.

+Remember to consider all different angles in each of these examples.
+What jobs relationships exist?
+What people are there?
+What objects and intangible ideas are necessary?
+How would you organize it?

 ## Exercise

 #### Requirements

-- Pick one or more of the following analyze what it primarily does & try to draw the tables & relationships:
+- Pick one of the following in your group, design the table relationships, and draw them:

-  - Facebook
-  - Twitter
-  - Reddit
-  - Instapaper
-  - AirBnB
-  - Tumblr
+  - an app to run a grocery store
+  - an app to run an airline
+  - an app to run a school
+  - an app to run a team of developers

 #### Deliverable

-One or more ERD diagrams, using crows foot notation, of whatever app you choose.
+An ERD diagram, using crows foot notation, of whatever app you choose.
 For example:

 <p align="center">